 New York, NY 10005

-We are opening a New York City location in March of 2014.
+We opened our New York City location in March of 2014.
 Our offices are at 48 Wall St., the center of the Financial District of Manhattan.
 There is a lot more to FiDi than just banks: our neighbors include tech companies such as Fog Creek and Stack Exchange, with many more located across the bridge in DUMBO (Etsy, Amplify, HowAboutWe) and just a few subway stops away in Manhattan (Foursqaure, Tumblr, Google, Twitter, Pivotal Labs, ThoughtWorks).

 Dev Bootcamp - Chicago Office